Becket Keys Church of England School

 Becket Keys Church of England School is a free school established in Brentwood, Essex, England in 2012.
 It was the first Church of England secondary school to be established as part of the free schools programme.
 The school is sponsored by Russell Education Trust.
+It is one of 24 Outstanding Secondary Schools in Essex.
+According to The Sunday Times Parent Power Guide 2024 is the 4th best school of its type in East Anglia.

 The head teacher of Becket Keys is Andrew Scott-Evans.
 He was also the original proposer for the school.
 The school was officially dedicated by Bishop John Wraw on 5 October 2012.
-It has been established at the former campus of Sawyers Hall College.
+Mr. Scott-Evans' significant contribution has been recognised by the Bishop of Chelmsford who gave him the honour of becoming a Canon of Chemlsford Cathedral in April 2024.